 - Preventing Blood Sugar Spikes

-Like we stated before, the body does not completely absorb sucralose and fails to recognize it as a sugar or a carbohydrate.
+Like we stated before, the body does not entirely absorb sucralose and cannot recognize it as a sugar or a carbohydrate.
 When sugar enters the body, the pancreas produces insulin to control blood sugar.
 If blood sugar levels get too high, the body can develop insulin resistance and fail to produce enough insulin to control them.
 Instead of absorbing it, the body begins to store it in fat cells.
-This can increase the risk for weight gain or obesity and other risk factors for metabolic syndrome (x).
+It can increase the risk for weight gain or obesity and other risk factors for metabolic syndrome. (x)

-This is extremely important for patients who suffer from diabetes, characterized by very high blood sugar levels.
-But according to research, sucralose sweetener does not spike blood sugar levels because the body does not absorb it, like we mentioned before.
-Research has concluded that sucralose may be an effective alternative for diabetics and may contribute to better glycemic control (x, x, x).
+It is extremely important for patients who suffer from diabetes, characterized by very high blood sugar levels.
+But according to research, sucralose sweetener does not spike blood sugar levels because the body does not absorb it, as we mentioned before.
+Research has concluded that sucralose may be an effective alternative for people with diabetes and may contribute to better glycemic control. (x) (x) (x)

 However, individuals who may be at risk for diabetes should be mindful of their food and beverage intake, including sources with artificial sweeteners.
 It’s best to discuss nutrition with your doctor before using sucralose as a sugar alternative.

-In addition, sucralose may not contribute to tooth decay and other dental problems, unlike table sugar.
-We all know that sugar isn’t great for your teeth.
-But sugar isn’t what causes the damage; it’s actually the oral bacteria that break down the sugar.
+Also, sucralose may not contribute to tooth decay and other dental problems, unlike table sugar.
+Clearly, most people know that sugar isn’t great for your teeth.
+But sugar isn’t what causes the damage; it’s the oral bacteria that break down the sugar.
 Dr. Deshko claims that “because it cannot be metabolized by bacteria that reside in the mouth, it does not promote tooth decay the way regular sugar does.”
-Because of these properties, it is a common ingredient in oral health products, such as chewing gum (x).
+These properties are a common ingredient in oral health products, such as chewing gum. (x)